As Told by Ginger: Theme song

 The opening theme, titled "I'm in Between", was written for the show by American rapper Ray Raymond.
-The song was first recorded with vocals by Melissa Disney, in character as Ginger.
-But this version was replaced before initial North American broadcasts with another version performed by Cree Summer.
-This would be used for half of the first season before a third version, featuring vocals by R&B artist Macy Gray, which was used for the rest of the series' run.
+The song was first recorded with vocals by Melissa Disney, in character as Ginger, before being replaced with a version performed by Cree Summer.
+A third version featuring vocals by R&B artist Macy Gray began being used halfway through the first season, and was maintained for the rest of the series' run.

-In the UK broadcasts, the Melissa Disney and Cree Summer versions were used for the first two seasons, while the Macy Gray version was used for season three.
-Internationally, the Macy Gray version is the most recognizable version.

 Closing credits

-The closing credits are typically-designed backgrounds with the show's signature font.
+The closing credits are typically designed backgrounds with the show's signature font.
 These backgrounds include the ice cream cones from Ginger's bedroom walls, ladybugs from Dodie's bedroom walls, pencils, lizards and more.
 In several episodes, the ending theme is a rock-based instrumental, although there have been exceptions.
 "Piece of My Heart" ends with a different and softer instrumental melody.
 The episode "Never Can Say Goodbye" ended with a song called "Wrong", sung by voice actor Kenny Blank as Darren Patterson, and "And She Was Gone" ended with a musical version of Ginger's poem during the credits.
 The episode "Come Back, Little Seal Girl" featured the songs "Courtney's World" and "The Little Seal Girl" blended together.
 In "About Face", a song called "Diamonds Are Expensive", presumably sung by the engaged Lois and Dr. Dave, is played over the credits.
 "Next Question" ended with "The Teen Seal Girl" song.
 Finally, the episode "No Hope for Courtney" had no music during the credits, being dedicated to the memory of Kathleen Freeman.